MartinoMensio/claimreview-collector/README.md

     "claim": "the reviewed textual claim", // when is already known from the dataset "claim_url": "the url to the claim",
-    "label": "textual label", // when the label is already known from the dataset "reason": "textual reason", // when is already known from the dataset "date": "date in isoformat", // when is already known from the dataset "author": "name of the author", // when is already known from the dataset
+    "label": "textual label", // when the label is already known from the dataset "original_label": "textual label", // not simplified to 'true'/'fake' "reason": "textual reason", // when is already known from the dataset "date": "date in isoformat", // when is already known from the dataset "author": "name of the author", // when is already known from the dataset